 Good luck and do let me know your feedback on how this goes!

-A: There are a ton of other ways including optimising your pricing, offering complimentary services, offering breakfast and more.
+A: There are a ton of other ways including optimizing your pricing, offering complimentary services, offering breakfast, and more.
 I’ve written a separate post about this here.

-Q: OK review are important, but how do I get more reviews?
+Q: OK reviews are important, but how do I get more reviews?

 A: It’s easier than you think to get good reviews.
 One of the simplest ways to get good reviews is to simply ask the guest.
 You can read more about getting great reviews here.